peteroupc/html3dutil/tutorials/glmath.md

 <a id=Unit_Vectors></a>
 ### Unit Vectors

 A _unit vector_ is a vector with a length of 1.
-(A vector's _length_ is the square root of the sum of the squares of its components.)
+(A vector's _length_,  or _norm_, is the square root of the sum of the squares of its components.)
 A vector can be "normalized" to a unit vector by dividing each of its components by its length (doing so won't change the vector's direction).

 The following functions normalize vectors and find their length.

-* {@link H3DU.MathUtil.vec3normalize} - Converts a 3-element vector to a unit vector.
+* {@link MathUtil.vec3normalize} - Converts a 3-element vector to a unit vector.
-* {@link H3DU.MathUtil.vec4normalize} - Converts a 4-element vector to a unit vector.
+* {@link MathUtil.vec4normalize} - Converts a 4-element vector to a unit vector.
-* {@link H3DU.MathUtil.vec3length} - Finds a 3-element vector's length.
+* {@link MathUtil.vec3length} - Finds a 3-element vector's length.
-* {@link H3DU.MathUtil.vec4length} - Finds a 4-element vector's length.
+* {@link MathUtil.vec4length} - Finds a 4-element vector's length.

 Note that due to rounding error, normalizing a vector with an `H3DU.Math` method might not necessarily result in a vector with a length of 1.